Namibia

 Riding ability: fit, confident, intermediate to experienced riders

-Weight limit: 85kg (13 st 5lbs) although a few experienced riders up to 92kg (14st 7lbs) may be accepted (will be charged a supplement for an additional horse)
+Weight limit: 85kg (13 st 5lbs) although a few experienced riders up to 92kg (14st 7lbs) may be accepted by special arrangement (will be charged a supplement for one or sometimes two additional horses)

 Accommodation: 3 camping / guesthouses & hotels